-- Because of the simplicity in the calculation of gross income multiplier, it has gained a lot of academic attention while it is also used practically to determine whether a particular property is receiving a good deal.
+- Because of the simplicity in the calculation of gross income multiplier, it has gained a lot of academic attention.
+At the same time, it is also used practically to determine whether a particular property is receiving a good deal.

-- The concept of gross income multiplier is neither old nor much newer concept since it is being used in property and real estate valuation for decades nor hence it has gained a lot of usefulness by so many owners and individuals and is used in their day-to-day valuation over the period of time.
+- The concept of gross income multiplier is neither old nor much newer concept since it is being used in property and real estate valuation for decades, nor has it gained a lot of usefulness by so many owners and individuals and is used in their day-to-day valuation over the period.

-- It is very well relative to the current market and demand-supply conditions since the calculation makes it clear that with the rise in the value of the property in the market the gross income multiplier increases, while with a reduction in the annualized rate of return or income from the property gross income multiplier tends to decrease.
+- It is very well relative to the current market, and demand-supply conditions since the calculation make it clear that with the rise in the value of the property in the market, the gross income multiplier increases, while with a reduction in the annualized rate of return or income from the property gross income multiplier tends to decrease.

-- Since GIM doesn’t take into consideration is operating expenses it is very easy to calculate the gross income multiplier of a property that is already sold out against any other methods like Capitalization rate.
+- Since GIM doesn’t take into consideration is operating expenses, it is straightforward to calculate the gross income multiplier of a property that is already sold out against any other methods like Capitalization rate.

 The different limitations and drawbacks include the following:

-- One of the biggest disadvantages of gross income multiplier is that it does not take into consideration expenses and another related cost into account while calculating the income multiplier.
+- One of the most significant disadvantages of gross income multiplier is that it does not take into consideration expenses and other related costs into account while calculating the income multiplier.
 Hence costs like license, cost of utilization, maintenance taxes, etc.

-- The vacancy is not taken into consideration under GIM which is an important part of a house property.
+- The vacancy is not taken into consideration under GIM, which is an essential part of a house property.
 Thus final multiplier answer may be irrelevant.

-To determine whether a property is sold at a good deal and as per its current market conditions depending upon its annualized income, Gross income multiplier can be easily applied by anybody without incurring much cost and spending more time.
-Hence common use and easy application of this concept is a very useful concept.
+To determine whether a property is sold at a good deal and as per its current market conditions depending upon its annualized income, the Gross income multiplier can be easily applied by anybody without incurring much cost and spending more time.
+Hence common use and easy application of this concept is a beneficial concept.